aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 ## Introduction

-**Problem:** Customers managing large scale EKS-A clusters (hundreds or thousands of workload clusters for a given management cluster) expect to have difficulty managing all these resources if they are all in the same namespace
+**Problem:** Customers managing large scale EKS-A clusters (hundreds or thousands of workload clusters for a given management cluster) expect to have difficulty managing all these resources if they are all in the same namespace.
+Specifically, they expect to encounter two problems:

+1. Difficulty troubleshooting issues for a single cluster when there are so many resources to sift through.
+2. High levels of load on a bootstrap cluster when executing an upgrade, since the clusterctl move operation will take all the CAPI components inside a namespace and instatiate them on the bootstrap cluster.
+This can result in heavy and unnecessary load on the bootstrap cluster

-This document aims to solve that, by allowing customers to specify a new flag on the cluster spec.
-If set, the underlying CAPI/CAPX/etcd resources will be created under the Cluster's namespace, rather than all dumped into `eksa-system`.
+This document aims to solve that, by allowing customers to instantiate the underlying CAPI/CAPX/etcd resources under the Cluster's namespace, rather than all being dumped into `eksa-system`.
 This change would make it so customers would be able to put these resources virtually in any namespace, despite the fact that they may be considered eks-a internal components.

 ### Tenets

-****Simple:**** make everything simple and secure by default, but give options to change those defaults if there is a need
+* ****Secure By Default:**** make everything simple and secure by default, but give options to change those defaults if there is a need

 ### Goals and Objectives

-As a EKS-A cluster administrator I want to organize/partition each cluster into a dedicated namespace so that I can more easily manage my workload clusters
+* As a EKS-A cluster administrator I want to quickly and easily query resources for a given cluster so that I can more easily troubleshooting cluster issues with many workload clusters present
+* As an EKS-A cluster administrator, I want to be able to perform cluster upgrades without having to move all the cluster resources onto the bootstrap cluster

 ### Statement of Scope

 **In scope**
-* Allow users to indicate whether they'd like all underlying cluster resources to fall into the Cluster's namespace
+* Allow users to indicate which namespace they'd like to use for their cluster resources

 **Not in scope**
 * Support for customizing which resources are going into which namespace at different layers (e.g. CAPC resources into ns1, CAPI resources into ns2, eks-a resources into ns3, etc.)